May201/API-E/README.md

 ### External libraries

-- `bootstrap` framework has been used for managing the CSS features and for having baseline styles applied.
+- `Bootstrap` framework has been used for managing the CSS features and for having baseline styles applied.

 - `jquery` library has been used to simplify the operations on the DOM and also as a dependency for the CSS framework.